azad6026/react-prctice/react-project/README.md

 ## Movie app

-Using Context and useReducer to display gridd of movies , fetching from an external  API with title searchability and filtering
+Using Context and useReducer to display grid of movies , fetching from an external API with title searchability and filtering

 ## Game station project